-Upon completion of the offering, we will have 1,821,580 options to purchase our common stock outstanding.
+As of March 31, 2018 we had 2,427,629 options to purchase our common stock outstanding.
 See "Executive and Director Compensation-Employee Benefit and Stock Plans" for a discussion of the terms of the Plan.

 Authorized but Unissued Capital Stock